luarrekcah/simple-chat-call-to-action/README.md

   /*
    * @param pic - picture url to bubble avatar
    * @param text - Message to show
+   * @param link - external link when user press on message (or avatar)
    * @param timer - time to show writing animation (in miliseconds) */